 Yawa holds a MA in Gender, Peace & Security from the Kofi Annan International Peacekeeping Training Center, Honors studies in Entrepreneurship & New Product Development at the American University of Rome, and a BSc in Business Administration from Ashesi University College.

-Mariam Badi is a Program Associate at Emerging Public Leaders.
+Mariam Badi is an Associate Program Manager at Emerging Public Leaders.
 In her capacity, she is responsible for country programs management, organizational development, and operations.
 Prior to EPL, Mariam lived in Dar es Salaam, Tanzania working with Smart Codes, a local digital marketing agency, on developing an innovation lab for Tanzanian startups.
 She previously worked at Dexis Consulting and holds significant volunteering experience with Learning Enterprises in Panama, The Foundation for Sustainable Development in Uganda, and Twende Social Innovation Center in Tanzania.

 Mariam graduated from the University of Maryland, College Park in 2016 with a B.A. in Government and Politics and minor in International Development and Conflict Management.
 During her time at Maryland, she won the prestigious Boren Scholarship to study Swahili in Arusha, Tanzania.
 In her free time, she enjoys discovering new coffee shops and searching for the best travel deals online.

 President Sirleaf served as the president of Liberia from 2006 to 2018, becoming the first elected female head of state in Africa.
 During her time as president, Ms. Sirleaf advocated for freedom, justice, and peace.
 In 2011, she received the Nobel Peace Prize for her efforts in fighting for the safety of women and for women’s rights to full participation in peace-building work.
 Ms. Sirleaf was awarded the Ibrahim Prize for Achievement in African Leadership in 2017.